MileHacker Logo

 Accessible Locations Within Day-Trip Distance

-Wat Phou Champasak: This UNESCO World Heritage site is a ruined Khmer Hindu temple complex with a history predating Angkor Wat.
-Its historical significance and architectural beauty make it a visit for many.
+Wat Phou Champasak: This UNESCO World Heritage site is a ruined Khmer Hindu collection of sacred buildings with a history predating Angkor Wat.
+Its historical significance and architectural charm make it a visit for many.
 It can be a half-day or full-day trip.

 Bolaven Plateau Waterfalls & Coffee Plantations: The Bolaven Plateau is known for its cool climate, fertile volcanic soil, and numerous spectacular waterfalls, along with high-quality coffee farms.
 A "mini-loop" day trip allows visiting several major falls and a coffee plantation.